We use Labels to attach a value or attribute to a work item.

-We will attach lbl_gender in the Start Point in this example.
+We will attach lbl_color in the Start Point in this example.
 To do this, click the “Add Object” button in the Central Label Editor and choose Start Point 1.

 When this is done, you need to choose what action you would like your label to take; this can be done by clicking the “Add Action” button.
 Choose one of the Action options on the right hand side of this dialog so that you can tell your simulation what to do with the label.
 Your Actions dialog should currently look like this.

-The option Add a label to change allows you to pick the label you want to remove a label from here, click the label, and then choose Remove Selected.
+The option Add a label to change allows you to pick the label you want to add actions to or remove from here.
+To remove click the label, and then choose Remove Selected.

 You can also attach a label to an object by selecting the object in your simulation, and then choose Actions on the ribbon under the Properties tab.

 Step Three: Set the value of your label

 In this example we are going to say that each work item is equally likely to be a Blue or Green.
 We can set up our simulation to reflect this, so that the label value is equally likely to be 1 or 2.

 The mathematical equivalent of this likelihood is a Rounded Uniform Distribution with a Lower Bound of 1 and an Upper Bound of 2.
 This means that any value is equally likely to occur between the lower and upper bound, and only whole numbers can occur.